 Jan Mayen Sailing

 An exclusive journey to the world ́s most northerly volcanic island The isolation of the remote arctic Norwegian island of Jan Mayen ((70°59′N 8°32′W)—lying 600km north of Iceland, 500km east of Greenland and 1,000km west of the Norwegian mainland—calls like a siren from the heart of the far North Atlantic to all lovers and adventurers of the Arctic.
 Inhabited by only 18 people (the crew manning the Olonkin meteorological station) and dominated by the active volcano, Beerenberg (2,277m – last eruption in 1985), Jan Mayen’s inaccessibility and untamed wildness are two of its greatest features.
-Join the Aurora on a memorable sailing and skiing expedition to this breathtaking place and prepare to be captivated by this desolately beautiful and enigmatic island, which only a handful of people have ever set their gaze upon.
+Join the Aurora on a memorable sailing and exploratory expedition to this breathtaking place and prepare to be captivated by this desolately beautiful and enigmatic island, which very few people have ever set their gaze upon.